William Bonin: Closing arguments

 Closing arguments were in late December.
 Norris described Bonin as someone who derived extreme pleasure from his victims' suffering, and that he acted with malice aforethought.
-Norris outlined the torture Bonin's victims had endured, before concluding his closing arguments by urging the jury to "give him what he has earned".
+Norris outlined the torture Bonin's victims had endured, and urged the jurors to "give him what he has earned".

 Charvet did not specifically ask the jurors to find Bonin not guilty, instead requesting they only return the "reasonable verdict you can bring".
 This indicated a likelihood of not guilty verdicts on at least some counts Bonin was charged with.
 Charvet doubted the credibility of some of Miley and Munro's testimony; he emphasized their turning state's evidence made them tailor their testimony to the desires of the police.
 He reminded the jury he had exposed inconsistencies in Munro's account of Wells' murder, that Munro lied on numerous occasions, that Bonin had been extensively abused as a child, and of the diagnoses the doctors in Atascadero had reached.
-He said the prosecution's case was "full of holes", and alleged they had resorted to "revulsion tactics", in the hope Bonin would be convicted upon that basis.
+He claimed the prosecution was hoping the jury would convict Bonin simply based on their "revulsion".

 Conviction

 On December 28, the jury formally began their deliberations.
-On January 6, 1982, they convicted Bonin of ten of the murders for which he was tried.
-He was found not guilty of the murders of Lundgren and King, of committing sodomy upon Grabs, of committing mayhem upon Lundgren, and of robbing one other victim.
-Later, the prosecution and defense made alternate pleas for the actual sentence the jury should decide, with Norris requesting the death penalty and Charvet requesting life imprisonment.
-The jury further found that the special circumstances required within California state law (multiple murders and robbery) had been met in the cases for which Bonin was found guilty, and thus unanimously recommended he receive the death penalty.
+On January 6, 1982, they convicted Bonin of ten murders.
+He was found not guilty of: the murders of Lundgren and King, committing sodomy upon Grabs, committing mayhem upon Lundgren, and robbing one other victim.
 Bonin was cleared of King's sodomy and murder, because he had led police to King's body in 1980 under the agreement that his doing so could not be used against him in court.
 Therefore, the prosecutors had discussed King's disappearance at the trial, but not the discovery of his body.
 He was cleared of the charges of mayhem and murder against Lundgren because, according to López, he had strenuously denied committing this particular killing in their interviews.

+Later, Norris asked the jury to give Bonin the death penalty, while Charvet requested life imprisonment.
+The jury found that the special circumstances required within California state law (multiple murders and robbery) had been met in the cases for which Bonin was found guilty, and thus unanimously recommended the death penalty.

+Sentencing

 "He had a total disregard for the sanctity of human life and a civilized society.
 Sadistic, unbelievably cruel, senseless and deliberately premeditated.
 Guilty beyond any possible or imaginary doubt."